Santa Clarita Workers' Compensation Attorneys

 - Are You Meeting with an actual Attorney at Law?
 Confirm that they are actually the attorney that will oversee your case.
 If they are not, then you might be dealing with capper who is looking to turn your injury claim into a quick buck.
 At the Law Offices of Wax & Wax, our attorneys meet in our prospective clients in person to discuss their legal options.

 - Is the Attorney Industry-Recognized?
 Ask him or her about their experience with workers' compensation claims.
-Are they Certified Specialist in WC law in California?
+Are they experienced specialist in WC law in California?
 Have they received any reputable industry ratings?
 Or have they been recognized in any industry lists like the Southern California Super Lawyers list?
 These certifications and industry recognitions are signs that the attorney is knowledgeable and capable of providing results for their client.

 - Will Your Case Be Handled Locally?
 Ask whether they would plan to file your workers' compensation claim at the Appeals Board nearest to where you live.
 Not only will this be more convenient for you, but it's also indicative that the firm is ready to recognize and fight for your interests—and not just process your case as quickly and easily as possible.